John Collier (sociologist): Commissioner of Indian Affairs (1933–1945)

 President Franklin D. Roosevelt took the advice of his new Interior Secretary Harold L. Ickes to appoint Collier as Commissioner of Indian Affairs in 1933.
 Ickes and Collier had previously been quite hostile to each other, but now came to terms and Ickes supported Collier's policies.
 Collier ran the agency until 1945.

 Collier also set up the Indian Division of the Civilian Conservation Corps (CCC).
-The CCC provided jobs to Native American men (of all ages) in soil erosion control, reforestation, range development, and other public works projects and built infrastructure such as roads and schools on reservations.
+The CCC provided jobs to Native American men of all ages in soil erosion control, reforestation, range development, and other public works projects, and built infrastructure such as roads and schools on reservations.

 Education was a high priority for Collier, who focused on ending boarding schools and transitioning to community day schools and public schools.
 He wanted BIA schools to stress the importance of preserving Indian culture.
 He emphasized the need to develop vocational training that would lead to good jobs.

-Collier's thought he could not only preserve Indian culture but hold it up as a model for the larger society.
-Historian T. H. Watkins comments that this was "rather a lot to ask of a people struggling merely to live on the fringe of civilization that had overwhelmed them; it was even more to ask acceptance of such notions from a Congress that had demonstrated little faith in the belief that white civilization had anything much to learn from the Indians."
+Collier thought he could not only preserve Indian culture but hold it up as a model for the larger society.
+Historian T. H. Watkins observed that this was "rather a lot to ask of a people struggling merely to live on the fringe of civilization that had overwhelmed them; it was even more to ask acceptance of such notions from a Congress that had demonstrated little faith in the belief that white civilization had anything much to learn from the Indians."

-Collier introduced what became known as the Indian New Deal with Congress' passage of the Indian Reorganization Act of 1934.
+Collier introduced what became known as the Indian New Deal with Congress's passage of the Indian Reorganization Act of 1934.
 It was one of the most influential and lasting pieces of legislation relating to federal Indian policy.
 Also known as the Wheeler–Howard Act, this legislation reversed fifty years of assimilation policies by emphasizing Indian self-determination and a return of communal Indian land, which was in direct contrast with the objectives of the Indian General Allotment Act of 1887.